 Breast implant removal is a reversal of breast augmentation.
 If you have breast implants, keep reading to learn more about breast implant removal, what the surgery involves, and why you might want to consider this procedure.

-In addition to removing the implant, Dr. Barr also performs a total capsulectomy (removal of the capsule).
+In addition to removing the implant, Dr. Barr can also perform a total capsulectomy (removal of the capsule).
 The capsule is the scar tissue that develops around the implant.

 Women choose to reverse their breast augmentation procedures for several reasons:

 BII and BIA-ALCL are potentially debilitating conditions.
-In most cases, healthcare providers recommend a capsulectomy en bloc to mitigate the risks and side-effects associated with BII and BIA-ALCL.
+In most cases, healthcare providers recommend a total capsulectomy to mitigate the risks and side-effects associated with BII and BIA-ALCL.

 Breast implant illness is a cluster of symptoms that some women experience after undergoing breast reconstruction or augmentation surgery with breast implants.
 Any implant can result in BII, including implants containing saline and silicone.